 Designing an informative transfer function is a mixture between an art and a science.
 Most users find it difficult to do after just the introduction to ImageVis3D you are receiving today.
 With continued use and experience with different kinds of data, you will find this process becomes easier.
 Here we will go over some of the 'tricks of the trade' that will help you get a hang of what's going on more quickly.

-Let's start by opening up the tooth.uvf data set and then opening the 1D Transfer Function editor.
-Your editor will look very similar to this:
+Let's start by opening up the tooth.uvf data set and then opening the 1D Transfer Function editor: